sowsan/architecture-center/docs/cloud-adoption/governance/security-baseline/discipline-improvement.md

 **Minimum suggested activities:**

-- Validate and/or refine your [Security Baseline toolchain](toolchain.md).
+- Validate and refine your [Security Baseline toolchain](toolchain.md).
 - Customize notifications and reports to alert you of potential security issues.
 - Refine the Architecture Guidelines to guide future adoption processes.
 - Communicate and educate the affected teams periodically to ensure ongoing adherence to architecture guidelines.